DPotoyan/Chem324/ch04/note04B.md

 - Where we have defined $B=\frac{h^2}{8\pi^2 I}$ rotational constant with units of energy.
 - Quantization in this equation arises from the cyclic boundary condition rather than the potential energy, which is identically zero.
 - There is no rotational zero-point energy ($J = 0$ is allowed).
 The ground state rotational wavefunction has equal probability amplitudes for each orientation.
-- The energies are independent of $m_J$. $m_J$ introduces the degeneracy of a given $J$ level.
+- The energies are independent of $m_J$.
+- $m_J$ introduces the degeneracy of a given $J$ level.
-- For non-linear molecules Equation of energy becomes more complicated.
+- For non-linear molecules energy expression becomes more complicated.

 :::{admonition} **Example**